Skip navigation

 Microsoft Azure (OpenID Connect)

-In order to use the Duo Access Gateway with Azure Active Directory (now known as Microsoft Entra ID) the Azure domain must be synced with an on-premises Active Directory domain so that the "mail" attribute is populated, or the Azure domain users must be provisioned with an Office 365 email address.
+In order to use the Duo Access Gateway with Microsoft Entra ID (formerly known as Azure Active Directory), the Entra ID domain must be synced with an on-premises Active Directory domain so that the "mail" attribute is populated, or the Entra domain users must be provisioned with an Office 365 email address.

-Before you can configure Azure OpenID Connect as an authentication source you'll need to create an Azure Active Directory web application in Azure and collect some information to input into the Duo Access Gateway configuration page.
+Before you can configure Azure OpenID Connect as an authentication source you'll need to create a web application in Entra ID and collect some information to input into the Duo Access Gateway configuration page.

 1. Enter your Azure organization's email domain on the Duo Access Gateway Azure (OpenID Connect) authentication source configuration page as the Domain.

-2. Log in to the Microsoft Azure Administrator console as an Azure AD administrator.
+2. Log in to the Microsoft Azure Administrator console as an Entra ID administrator.

-3. Click Azure Active Directory on the left and then click on the Azure Active Directory domain you want to use with the Duo Access Gateway.
+3. Click Microsoft Entra ID on the left and then click on the domain you want to use with the Duo Access Gateway.

-4. Click on App registrations in the "Manage" section of your Azure domain's blade.
+4. Click on App registrations in the "Manage" section.

 5. Click New registration.